Josca/k0rdent_docs/docs/credential/main.md

 - Possible leaks, since credentials are copied to several `Secret` objects related to bootstrap data.

-To solve these problems in Project 2A we're using special controller which aggregates all necessary data from CAPI provider resources (like `ClusterIdentity`) and creates secrets directly on the managed cluster.
+To solve these problems in K0rdent we're using special controller which aggregates all necessary data from CAPI provider resources (like `ClusterIdentity`) and creates secrets directly on the managed cluster.